Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 33-Root CAs, TLS Auth Flow, mTLS/README.md

 Using **multiple private CAs** strengthens security by **isolating trust boundaries**.
 This approach is particularly useful for sensitive components like **etcd**, which stores the **entire cluster state**.

+Multiple CAs used to provide isolation and isolation reduce the attack surface just like creating a multiple AWS accounts in case if one account got compromised and account one is stay without any impact(decoupling).

 Security Considerations:
 - If **etcd is compromised**, an attacker could gain full control over the cluster.
 - To **limit the blast radius** in case of a CA or key compromise, it's common to **assign a separate CA exclusively for etcd**.